co-cddo/ukgov-metadata-exchange-model/README.md

 **Status:**

 - DataService has been approved by the Metadata Working Group
-- Dataset and Distribution are still to be finalised and proposed to the working group
+- Dataset and Distribution are in draft and still to be approved by the Metadata Working Group

 The schema files are: